 Congressional App Challenge

-My office will host an Idea Hackathon on Saturday, October 14 from 9:00 a.m. to 4:00 p.m. at Fidelity Investments in Research Triangle park for participating students.
-For more information and to RSVP, click here.
+My office will host an Idea Hackathon in September of 2018.
 Students will have the opportunity to connect with potential mentors and local STEM field leaders, learn more about the industry and future careers, and access resources for designing their app.
+Dates and more information to come.

 Online resources are already available - get started today!